magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/gateway-command.md

 github_link: payments-integrations/payment-gateway/gateway-command.md
 ---

-## Gateway Command
+## Gateway Сommand

-As was said in Introduction article, _Gateway Command_ is a proxy service, which takes gateway specific payload and produces _Result_ - in most cases it will be a response from payment processor with transaction details.
+Gateway Command is a proxy service that takes gateway specific payload and produces _Result_ - in most cases it will be a response from payment processor with transaction details.

+<p class="q">Do I understand correctly that payment processor is something external? (relating to Payment Gateway) Then how gateway command can produce response from it?</p>

 The _Gateway Command_ allows to perform payment actions, build transaction request, call specified validators and response handlers.